Instructor

 - The labs present ungraded lab questions, discuss their solution, introduce the graded assignment questions, and present the solutions to the assignment questions of the previous week.
 The solutions to lab questions and assignments are only presented in the lab sessions; they are not posted.

 - Attendance at the labs is required but not checked.
 Regular attendance to the lectures and labs is essential for the successful completion of the assignments, the midterm tests, and the final exam.
+Lectures and labs are neither streamed nor recorded.

 Material and Fees